Laimlobering/Proyectos-LIS-2023/Reflexiones/Configuración.md

 7. Have modifications been incorporated into the artifacts?
 R=Yes
 8. Have modifications/corrections been formally evaluated prior to approval?
 R=No
 9. Are the modifications recorded with date and author's name?
 R=No
 10. Are these changes organized in a history where the difference in versions is clearly visualized?
-R=Yes
+R=No
 11. Were the modifications applied correctly?
 R=Yes
 12. Is there a formal process within the team for making changes to artifacts?
 R=No